 Students will evaluate mathematical expressions in computer numbering systems, evaluate propositional logic using sets and Boolean circuits, and search and manipulate strings using patterns with regular expressions to support programming and network environments.

-Prerequisite: MATH 090B
+Prerequisite: MATH 090B within the last 6 years with a grade of 2.0 or above or satisfactory placement test score.

-CIS 205-Introduction to XML Wkly hrs: 2 hours Lecture
+CIS 205-Introduction to XML Cr: 2 Wkly hrs: 2 hours Lecture